Our marine sanctuaries are ALL AT RISK. Send a message to your MP today

 Let your MP know why sanctuaries are important to you, and ask them to represent your view by helping to Save our Sanctuaries.

 Messages in your own words work because your MP will measure how much you care by seeing how much effort you’ve put into contacting them.
 Keeping it positive and highlighting why it matters to you will make it most effective.

 We’ll also send a copy to Federal Environment Minister Greg Hunt so he can see just how much support there is for sanctuaries.

 If you’d like some tips, here are a few ideas about what to say.

-- Healthy marine life is essential to support our coastal lifestyle, as well as Australia’s reputation as an iconic holiday destination.
-In fact, tourism, local business and world-class fishing have flourished around marine sanctuaries.
+- Healthy marine life supports our coastal lifestyle, and tourism, local business and world-class fishing have flourished around marine sanctuaries.

-- Many of our most revered fishing destinations have been marine parks for years now, and every published scientific and government survey of recreational fishers shows that a clear majority of recreational fishers support sanctuaries.
+- Every published scientific and government survey of recreational fishers shows a clear majority support sanctuaries.

-- This ‘review’ is an expensive and unnecessary waste of time and money as there’s already been: 10 years of scientific assessment; 606 days of consultation; 221 leading scientists backed sanctuaries; 750,000 public and stakeholder submissions, with 95% support; and $100 million allocated to compensate for less than 2% of commercial fish catch affected.
+- This 'review' is a waste of time and money.
+There’s already been 10 years of science, 606 days of consultation, 750,000 public and stakeholder submissions, with 95% support.

-- Our national network of sanctuaries is the result of decades of effort across the political divide in Australia and received bi-partisan political support.
-It was initiated by John Howard’s Coalition Government in 1998, and finalised by the federal Labor Government in 2012.
-It should be a proud legacy for both Liberal and Labor.
+- Initiated by John Howard's Government in 1998, and finalised by the Labor Government in 2012, our national network of sanctuaries crossed political divides and should be a proud legacy for both Liberal and Labor.